samuel-bohman/my-personal-website/content/home/about.md

 # About me

-I am a PhD student in the Department of Computer and Systems Sciences at Stockholm University.
-Prior to my PhD studies, I was a research assistant at the Institute for Futures Studies, an independent research institute based in Stockholm.
+My name is Samuel Bohman and I am a PhD student in the Department of Computer and Systems Sciences at Stockholm University.
+This is my personal website where you will find blog posts, articles, projects, and tutorials.

 {{< figure src="http://www.codewars.com/users/samuel303/badges/micro" link="https://www.codewars.com/users/samuel303">}}